pillars/styleguides/javascript.md

 var dogs = [];
 ```

 Several exceptions exist.
-When something is conventionally abbreviated (as `req` and `res` often are in web frameworks), it's ok to continue with that convention.  `args` is an acceptable, universally understood abbreviation that stands alone.
-As long as you're doing *very* simple loops, `i` is an acceptable shortened version of index.
+When something is conventionally abbreviated
+(as `req` and `res` often are in web frameworks), it's ok to continue with that
+convention. `args` is an acceptable, universally understood abbreviation that
+stands alone.
+As long as you're doing *very* simple loops, `i` is an acceptable
+shortened version of index.

 ### Case

 - `camelCase`: Naming functions, methods, variables, objects, instances, etc.
 - `PascalCase`: Naming constructors, prototypes, etc.
-- `rDesc`: Naming regular expressions
+- `descRegex`: Naming regular expressions
 - `SYMBOLIC_CONSTANTS`: Naming constant

 ### Type Casting & Coercion